mortii/anki-morphs/docs/src/developer_guide/docs.md

 cargo install mdbook-katex
 ```

-Launch mdbook from the MorphMan repo with the command:
+Launch mdbook from the AnkiMorphs directory with the command:
 ``` bash
 mdbook serve docs/ --open
 ```